mmu-webdesign/l4-IWD-web-block/rwd-03-working-with-layout.md

 # RWD 3 - Working with layout

 ### Before you start - Are you up to date?
-Before you proceed, use the check list found at the bottom of 1a.
+Before you proceed, use the check list found at the bottom of **RWD 2**.
 Have you completed everything?

 - Fix any problems before you continue.
-- Keep your browser window small - don't use it at full screen yet.
+- **Keep your browser window small **- don't use it at full screen yet.
 We are still *mobile first*.

 ## Contents